rfrancesco/LibraryManager/README.md

 - Public interface (list books, view books without user information, only available=yes/no)
 - Library user (view own user, list borrowed books) This could be more or less fine-grained.

-- For now, there is no log of loans and loan data is stored directly in the book record.
-This is not ideal (separation of concerns!).
-Todo: add a Loan table, which acts as a transaction table linking users and books.
-Then, add endpoints to query active and expired loans.

 - Another thing to do is better separate concerns (the request delegates include business logic - separate it into a service!)